hdShang/arxiv-daily/docs/cs-CL/2025-08-24/papers/250817281v2-from-language-to-action-a-review-of-large-language-models-as-autonom.md

 ---
 layout: default
-title: From Language to Action: A Review of Large Language Models as Autonomous Agents and Tool Users
+title: "From Language to Action: A Review of Large Language Models as Autonomous Agents and Tool Users"
 ---

 # From Language to Action: A Review of Large Language Models as Autonomous Agents and Tool Users